John B. Cobb: Revitalizing Christianity in a pluralistic world

 Also, instead of turning further inward to preserve a cohesive Christian community, Cobb turned outward in order to discover truths that Christianity may not yet possess.
 This is in direct opposition to those who feel that Christianity as a religious system is absolutely final, complete, and free of error.
 Cobb has not only turned to other religions (most notably Buddhism) in order to supplement Christian ideas and systems, but also to other disciplines, including biology, physics, and economics.

-In fact, Cobb did not shied away even from re-imaging what is now regarded as the "traditional" Christian notion of God.
+In fact, Cobb did not shy away even from re-imaging what is now regarded as the "traditional" Christian notion of God.
 He did not believe that God is omnipotent in the sense of having unilateral control over all events, since Cobb sees reconciling total coercive power with love and goodness to be an impossible task.
 Instead, all creatures are viewed as having some degree of freedom that God cannot override.
 Cobb’s work solves the problem of evil by denying God's omnipotence, stressing instead that God's power is persuasive rather than coercive, that God can influence creatures but not determine what they become or do.
 For Cobb, God's role is to liberate and empower.

 Against traditional theism, Cobb also denied the idea that God is immutable (unchanging) and impassible (unfeeling).
 Instead, he stresses that God is affected and changed by the actions of creatures, both human and otherwise.
 For Cobb, the idea that God experiences and changes does not mean that God is imperfect—quite the contrary.
 Instead, God is seen as experiencing with all beings, and hence understanding and empathizing with all beings, becoming "the fellow sufferer who understands."
 Cobb argues that this idea of God is more compatible with the Bible, in which Jesus suffers and dies.